marcuscaiado/ghost-sourcer/README.md

 ## 🇺🇸 English

 I built **Ghost-Sourcer** to run technical screenings **100% locally**.
-As a Tech Recruiter at, I recognize that candidate data privacy is a non-negotiable pillar of our field.
+As a Tech Recruiter, I recognize that candidate data privacy is a non-negotiable pillar of our field.
 This tool enables specialized, local processing by leveraging **Llama 3** directly on my own hardware.

 ### 🚀 Why I Built This
 * **Total Privacy**: I designed this so resumes never leave your machine, ensuring native **LGPD/GDPR** compliance.